-- may leave a residue on the skin
+- may leave residue on skin

 This paraben- and fragrance-free formula offers broad-spectrum SPF 30 protection.

 Blue Lizard is a well-known Australian brand — and Aussies take their sun care seriously.
-Great for days when you’re surfing or swimming, this formula is water-resistant for up to 40 minutes and contains no coral-harming chemical ingredients.
+Designed for days when you’re surfing or swimming, this formula is water-resistant for up to 40 minutes and contains no coral-harming chemical ingredients.

-- fragrance-free and paraben-free
+- fragrance-free, paraben-free

-- broad-spectrum SPF 30 protection
+- broad spectrum SPF 30 protection

 - not sweat-resistant